jrbg9195/moral_machines/final-project-moral-machines-jrbg9195-master/final-project-moral-machines-jrbg9195-master/README.md

-# COMP90041 - Final Project

-This repository contains the skeleton code and test files for the final project submission on GitHub.

-Don't know about version control?
-Click [here](https://www.atlassian.com/git/tutorials/what-is-version-control).

-Need a refresher on GitHub?
-Click [here](https://guides.github.com/activities/hello-world/).

-This assignment is due on:
-**5pm (AEDT), November 20, 2020 (late-submission penalties apply).**

-Also, make sure to fill in the authorship.txt file.

 ## Moral Machines
 The idea of Moral Machines is based on the **Trolley Dilemma**, a fictional scenario presenting a decision-maker with a moral dilemma: choosing ''the lesser of two evils''.
 The scenario entails an autonomous car whose brakes fail at a pedestrian crossing.
 As it is too late to relinquish control to the car's passengers, the car needs to make a decision based on the facts available about the situation.